adityakakarla/recipe-rating-analysis/README.md

 My final cleaned dataset contained 83,782 rows and 24 columns.

 Here is a preview of the first 5 rows.
-Note that some columns have been removed as their values were too large to be effectively displayed on this site.
+It is important to note that some columns have been removed as their values were too large to be effectively displayed on this site.

 | name                                 |     id | submitted           |   n_steps |   n_ingredients |   rating | chicken_in_ingredients   | chicken_in_name   | chicken_in_description   |   year |   month |   calories |   total_fat |   sugar |   sodium |   protein |   saturated_fat |   carbohydrates |
 |:-------------------------------------|-------:|:--------------------|----------:|----------------:|---------:|:-------------------------|:------------------|:-------------------------|-------:|--------:|-----------:|------------:|--------:|---------:|----------:|----------------:|----------------:|